AntonAzer/AntonAzer/README.md

 I'm a passionate problem-solver with a strong foundation in both software engineering and hardware architecture.
-Ranked 5th nationwide in Thanawya Amma(without repeating) and currently maintaining a 3.83 GPA, I love tackling complex algorithmic challenges and building innovative digital and embedded solutions.
+Ranked 5th nationwide in Thanawya Amma(without repeating), I love tackling complex algorithmic challenges and building innovative digital and embedded solutions.